16 Important Questions to Ask when Buying a Horse

 Horses require a lot of work and time, whether you are keeping them on your actual property or not.

-You will commit more time if you keep your horse on your property instead of boarding it.
-You must feed your horse and care for them twice a day, minimum.
+Obviously, you will be taking on a bigger time commitment if you are keeping your horse on your property instead of boarding it.
+You will have to feed your horse and care for them twice a day, minimum.
 Not to mention checking to see if they are out of water.

 Horses should have water 24 hours per day.
-You will also be responsible for grooming and caring for your horses.
-Whether you board your horse or keep it on your property, you will ensure it gets enough exercise.
+You will also be responsible for the grooming and caring for your horses.
+Whether you board your horse or you keep it on your personal property, you will be responsible for making sure your horse gets enough exercise.
 Proper exercise is not only good for your horse’s health but also for their happiness.

 Leaving a horse alone in the stall can make them miserable.
 Even if you board your horse, do not expect not to have to spend time taking care of it.
-Some places will feed and clean your horse, but it is not guaranteed.
+Some places will take care of the feeding and cleaning of your horse, but it is not a guarantee.

-You will want to check what is offered when you sign up to leave your horse somewhere.
+You will want to make sure to check what all is offered when you sign up to leave your horse somewhere.
 Not only are you responsible for spending time taking care of your horse, but you will also need to make sure arrangements are made if you have to go out of town and will not be able to take proper care of your animal.

 3. Do I Have Room For a Horse?

-If you plan to board a horse at your home, you must consider if you have room for a horse.
+If you plan to board a horse at your home, you will need to consider if you have the room for a horse.

 Horses need a lot of carefully manicured and open land if you plan to keep your horse at your house, and this only applies to the actual land and doesn’t even consider barns or facilities.

-Horses need one and a half to two acres of open land per horse.
+Horses need between one and a half to two acres of open land per horse.

-Not only is this a requirement to make them happy, but depending on where you live, some places require a certain amount of space before they authorize you to own a horse.
+Not only is this a requirement to make them happy, but depending on where you live, some places have a required amount of space before they authorize you to be able to own a horse.

 4. Do I Have the Necessary Facilities?

-You can always board your horse, but if you intend to keep your horse on your property, you will want to ensure you have all the space and facilities you need to take care of your horse properly.
+You can always board your horse, but if you intend to keep your horse on your property, you will want to make sure that you have all the space and facilities that you need to properly take care of your horse.

 • Grooming Equipment